P-adic analysis

-In mathematics, p-adic analysis is a branch of number theory that deals with the mathematical analysis of functions of p-adic numbers.
+In mathematics, p-adic analysis is a branch of number theory that studies functions of p-adic numbers.
+Along with the more classical fields of real and complex analysis, which deal, respectively, with functions on the real and complex numbers, it belongs to the discipline of mathematical analysis.

-The theory of complex-valued numerical functions on the p-adic numbers is part of the theory of locally compact groups.
+The theory of complex-valued numerical functions on the p-adic numbers is part of the theory of locally compact groups (abstract harmonic analysis).
 The usual meaning taken for p-adic analysis is the theory of p-adic-valued functions on spaces of interest.

 Applications of p-adic analysis have mainly been in number theory, where it has a significant role in diophantine geometry and diophantine approximation.
 Some applications have required the development of p-adic functional analysis and spectral theory.
 In many ways p-adic analysis is less subtle than classical analysis, since the ultrametric inequality means, for example, that convergence of infinite series of p-adic numbers is much simpler.
 Topological vector spaces over p-adic fields show distinctive features; for example aspects relating to convexity and the Hahn–Banach theorem are different.